 23. The new sidewalk leading up to the front door of Elemental Elementary School was 55 feet long and 36 inches wide.
 25 feet of it were painted gold and the rest was silver.
 How many inches long was the silver section?

 26. Mr. Amazing is preparing his magic act.
-He has 12,366 gold coins that he uses in one of his acts.
+There are 12,366 gold coins that he uses in one of his acts.
 He uses some in each scheduled appearance.
 He put aside 229 gold coins for each appearance.
 How many appearances is he planning on?

 27. Rick has 4/5 of a Choco-bar.
 Sid has 6/7 of a Choco-bar.
 Nick has 6/8 of a Choco-bar.
 Who has the biggest piece of a Choco-bar?